-While the NVRA does require states to send notice before they can remove voters for moving to a different jurisdiction, there is no similar notice requirement for removing voters for death, felony conviction, or adjudication of mental incapacity.
+While the NVRA requires states to provide notice before they remove voters for moving to a different jurisdiction, there is no similar notice requirement for removing voters for death, felony conviction, or adjudication of mental incapacity.
 States should pass laws that require voters to be notified when they are about to be removed from the rolls for any reason and allow them to correct any errors or omissions or demonstrate eligibility before they are stricken from the rolls.